TuRz4m/Ark-docker/README.md

     - Downloading updates to a staging directory before applying
     - Added support for automatically updating on restart
     - Show a spinner when updating
+  - Add UID & GID to set the uid & gid of the user used in the container (and permissions on the volume /ark)